Asterix in Britain: Plot summary

 The following day, Asterix, Obelix and Anticlimax head to the governor's palace to get the potion back.
-Finding the Romans have gotten drunk after being up all night taste testing the barrels, with one having had the potion by accident, they discover they can't find their barrel amongst those taken from Dipsomaniax's tavern.
+Finding the Romans are drunk after being up all night taste-testing the barrels, with one having had the potion by accident, they discover they can't find their barrel amongst those taken from Dipsomaniax's tavern.
 Although they take these barrels back, Obelix accidentally gets drunk from one of them and distracts the group into fighting a Roman patrol, allowing a thief to steal them.
 Asterix and Anticlimax attempt to search for the thief with little luck, before finding the Romans had razed Dipsomaniax's tavern to the ground in their absence, arresting him and Obelix, per Britannicus' orders.
 Learning they were imprisoned in the Tower of Londinium, they attempt to rescue them, though fortunately Obelix, recovering from his hangover, breaks himself and Dipsomaniax from prison, reuniting with Asterix and Anticlimax.

 Resuming their search, Asterix, Obelix and Anticlimax eventually track down the thief to a suburb of the city.
 Learning he sold all the barrels, they find that the barrel of magic potion was eventually sold on to a rugby team, and seize it from them during a rugby match.
 However, in their escape along the Thames, the Romans ambushes the trio, destroying the barrel and spilling its contents into the river.
 Although disheartened, Asterix recalls the herbs he took and decides to feign making the potion with them.
 The resulting brew gives a psychological boost to the rebel Britons, who promptly defeat another Roman assault with ease.
 Mykingdomforanos, made aware of the truth, asks for more of the herbs after declaring the brew will be their national drink.
 After bidding farewell to Anticlimax, the Gauls return home.
 During a banquet held by their village in honor of their latest victory, Asterix inquires about the herbs, to which Getafix reveals them to be called tea.